BLiNQ Networks

 This is part 1 of BLiNQ Networks’ “Bridging the Rural-Urban Digital Divide” blog series exploring the current state of broadband internet access in rural America and the challenges customers are facing in light of social distancing and COVID-19.

-Internet access has evolved from a luxury a few can afford to a human right
+Internet access has evolved from a luxury a few can afford to a human right.

 It’s glaringly clear now, in light of the coronavirus outbreak, how essential internet availability is to all operations of daily life: economic, social, and political.